astraut-solutions/easy-risk-register/docs/product/product-requirements.md

   - All risk data is stored in browser local storage
   - Data persists across browser sessions
   - Users can view and manage their stored data
+  - If integrations are enabled, users can still operate locally and choose what data (if any) is synced
   - Clear warnings are provided about local storage limitations

 ### 2.4 Cyber Security & Australia Compliance Features